tsackton/taelgar/Cosmology/Gods/Embodied Gods/Bahrazel/Bahrazel.md

 ---
-headerVersion: 2023.11.20
+headerVersion: 2023.11.25
-tags: [deity, religion/dwarven, status/needswork]
+tags: [deity, religion/dwarven, status/cleanup/refactor]
 displayDefaults: { defArt: the, ltItem: by}
 campaignInfo: []
-name: Bahrazel
+name: Bahrâzel
 aliases: [Bahrâzel]
 ---
-# The Bahrazel
+# The Bahrâzel

+%% reorganize into  religion page separate from deities %%

 The embodied gods of the [[Dwarves]] and the mystical firstborn of their race.
 Legend says the seven Bahrâzel were created from living rock, given form and magic and empowered to create the dwarven people in their image.